ts4z/barge-rulebook/src/scrotum.md

 ## Evaluating the Showdown

 The best high hand and best California low hand of at least eight low or better splits the pot.
-Hands are made using all x cards from the player’s hand and 5 − x cards from the board, i.e., the number of board cards necessary to make a five-card hand.
+Hands are made using all x cards from the player’s hand and 5-x cards from the board, i.e., the number of board cards necessary to make a five-card hand.

 NOTE: Unlike [Omaha/8](omaha-high-low-eight-or-better.md), no matter what comes